steinim/maturity_model_blogpost/content.md

 BUILD & CI
 ----------

-This category is closely related to the Quality Assurance, Deployment Routines and Configuration management categories.
-While the first provides the feedback, the second the deployment machinery, and the third the infrastructure, Build & CI puts it all together in a pipeline and provide feedback at every stage.
+This category is closely related to the Quality Assurance, Deployment Routines, and Configuration management categories.
+While the first provides the feedback, the second the deployment machinery, and the third the infrastructure, Build & CI puts it all together in a pipeline and provides feedback at every stage.

-The most basic mechanisms merely runs tests every time code is checked in.
+The most basic mechanisms merely run tests every time code is checked in.
 A more advanced setup will have the feedback mechanisms triggered by any change in any environment, including code changes, deployments or configuration changes.

 SUMMARY
 -------